rafael-paiva/acbook-emberjs/README.md

-# AC Book: Node.js
+# AC Book: Ember.js

+*A framework for creating ambitious web applications.*

-This course consists of an Introduction to Node.Js and Express.
+This course consists of an Introduction to Ember.js.

-We cover the main features of both, and also develop a small Social Network project.
+We'll cover the basics of Ember.js and give an overview of it's main features.
+The course goal is to build a small Social Network website.

-Requirements: Basic JS Knowledge
+Requirements: Basic JavaScript Knowledge.

 ### Lecture 1

-* Introduction to Node.js
+* Introduction
-* What is Node.Js ?
-What is not ?
-* Blocking and Non-Blocking Code
-* JS Recap (Event Loop and Callbacks)
+* Core Concepts
-* Hello World
+* Getting Started
-* NPM (Package.json )
-* HTTP - WebServer
+* Exercises

 ### Lecture 2

-* Introduction to Express
-* URL Recap (HTTP and URL Structure)
-* Lifting a server
-* Express Request and Responses
+* Learning more about Models
+* Ember Data
+* Defining models with Ember Data
+* Finding Records with Ember Data
-* Routing
+* Exercises

 ### Lecture 3

-* What Is Middleware
+* Routes
+* Defining your Routes
-* Project Scaffolding
+* Exercises

 ### Lecture 4

+* The Object Model
+* Computed Properties
+* Templates
-* Grunt
+* Link-to
-* Testing (Mocha, Should, Supertest and Blanket)
-* Cookie Authentication
+* Exercises